 I wonder if singer Adele knew about this?
 Apparently having a baby can alter your voice, causing it drop to a lower pitch for almost a year after giving birth.

-A recent study conducted in the U.K. looked at how women’s voices are altered by their hormones.
+A study conducted in the U.K. looked at how women’s voices are altered by their hormones.
 Apparently, it’s already known that women’s voices drop in pitch after menopause, and research has also shown that voice pitch increases around ovulation, which is interesting … even more interesting is the fact that men seemingly prefer our voices during this fertile window.

 It’s clear then, that our voice is somehow linked with other important goings-on in our bodies.
 As a result, researchers decided to look at how pregnancy affected voice pitch.